Author Israel Adventure - Join our inaugural cohort!

 PJ Library is pleased to announce a scholarship program to nurture and develop authors and illustrators of Jewish-themed books for children.
-Applicants may apply for full and partial scholarships to attend a Highlights Foundation workshop or Unworkshop in 2020.
+Applicants may apply for full and partial scholarships to attend a Highlights Foundation workshop or Unworkshop.

 Applicants should be working on or pursuing a writing or illustrating career with a focus on Jewish themes.
 A description of your project(s) and interest in Jewish children's literature, as well as a writing or illustration sample should accompany your application.
 PJ Library is especially interested in supporting new and diverse voices with these scholarships.

-To learn more and apply, visit the Highlights Foundation website.
+To learn more visit the Highlights Foundation website.